humdrum-tools/vhv-documentation/humdrum/invisible_rests/index.md

 ## Color all individual rests ##

-Invisible rests can be made visible in the nontation by adding this meta-RDF line anywhere in the Humdrum data:
+Invisible rests can be made visible in the notation by adding this meta-RDF line anywhere in the Humdrum data:

 ```